Greginkansas/-openhab-openhab1wiki/Insteon-PLM-Binding.md

 ### X10 devices

-Here are some examples for configuring X10 devices.
-Be aware that X10 switches/dimmers send no status updates, i.e. openHAB will not learn about switches that are toggled manually.
+It is worth noting that both the Inseon PLM and the 2014 Hub can both command X10 devices over the powerline, and also set switch stats based on X10 signals received over the powerline.
+This allows openHAB not only control X10 devices without the need for other hardwaare, but it can also have rules that react to incoming X10 powerline commands.
+While you cannot bind the the X10 devices to the Insteon PLM/HUB, here are some examples for configuring X10 devices.
+Be aware that most X10 switches/dimmers send no status updates, i.e. openHAB will not learn about switches that are toggled manually.
 Further note that
 X10 devices are addressed with `houseCode.unitCode`, e.g. `A.2`.

     Switch x10Switch	"X10 switch" {insteonplm="A.1:X00.00.01#switch"}